oid-directory/definitions/README.md

 ### Warning

-The subject matter extended by way of this I-D series is NOT approved by the IETF, and is presently available only for peer-review, PoC, testing and other non-production scenarios.
-Use at your own risk.
+The subject matter extended by way of this I-D series is NOT approved by the IETF, and is presently available only for experimental, peer-review, PoC, testing and other non-production scenarios.
+Use at your own risk!

 ### Other I-Ds in the series